 The Protective Services Department also assists clients with obtaining protective custody orders for removing children from environments or persons that are found to be an eminent harm or danger to the child.
 Counselors in this department also assist noncustodial parents in filing petitions for visitation of children born out of wedlock.
 Obtaining emergency medical treatment orders for doctors to provide medical treatment to children in life threatening situations is also a very important responsibility of this department.

 The Protective Services Department works closely with the Tennessee Department of Children's Services, Court Appointed Special Advocates, private attorneys, law enforcement personnel, Memphis and Shelby County School officials, and private child placing agencies.
 The staff also works closely with other organizations such as the Child Protection Investigation Team housed at the Child Advocacy Center.
 The Child Protection Investigation Team is a coordinated interagency multidisciplinary response to prevent, detect, investigate, treat and prosecute child sexual abuse and severe physical abuse.

-This department plays an important role in the Shelby County Interagency Domestic Violence Fatality Review Team.
+The Protective Services Department plays an important role in the Shelby County Interagency Domestic Violence Fatality Review Team.
 This team assists local agencies in identifying and reviewing domestic abuse deaths, including homicides and suicides, and facilitating communication among the various agencies involved in domestic abuse cases.
 Determining whether or not children were witnesses to or exposed to these fatalities and if they were related to either the victim or the offender is also an important concern of this team.
 Members of this team include personnel from the coroner's office, law enforcement, District Attorney's office, Family Safety Center, Department of Children's Services, and other governmental and private agencies.

-The department is also involved with other initiatives and collaborations.
+The Protective Services Department of the Juvenile Court of Memphis and Shelby County also is involved with other initiatives and collaborations.
 The Protective Services Department is an Endorsing Partner of the Shelby County Early Success Coalition.
 The mission of the Early Success Coalition is to promote and expand effective outreach, education and direct services for families with young children, preconception to age six, that together offer families an integrated, comprehensive set of resources to help them provide their children with the strongest foundation for lifelong success.